Helen Brett Scholarship

 • Must be a full-time undergraduate OR graduate student enrolled at an accredited college, university, junior or technical college.
 Graduate student applicants are ineligible to receive scholarship monies should their graduate assistant position be fully funded by their college/university of any other external funding source

-• Completed application with supporting documents must be received online by 1 May 2024.
+• Completed application with supporting documents must be received online by the deadline.

 • Supporting items include: